KnowageLabs/Knowage-Documentation/chapter_3/create_dashboard/index.rst

 Multisheet functionality
 ----------------------------

-Cockpit allows to manage data visualization splitting it in two or more sheets.
-In each layer the user can find and employ the features shown above.
+The Cockpit engine allows to manage contents in multiple sheets.
+In each sheet the user can find and employ the features shown above.
 Indeed, it is possible to perform a new analysis (as highlighted in Figure below) selecting different datasets and gadgets.
+The multisheet functionality is particularly useful to focus the analysis in a single spot and have a general overview over it in few clicks at the same time.

 .. figure:: media/image207_bis.png

     Multisheet cockpit example.

-A user can take advantage of the “move widget” functionality we saw in My first Cockpit to bring widget from one sheet to another.
+A user can also take advantage of the “move widget” functionality to bring a widget from one sheet to another.
 Furthermore it is possible, but not mandatory, to set associations between datasets underlying different sheets.
-The multisheet functionality is particularly useful to focus the analysis in a single spot and have a general overview over it in few clicks at the same time.

 Export cockpit